arosa81/frontend-nanodegree-mobile-portfolio/README.md

 Hands on project that demonstrates techniques to optimize a bad performing website.
 Testing against [Google Developers Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/)

+NOTE: Current functionality is not supported on the Safari web browser.
+Please use Firefox, chrome, or IE 11+.

 ### Getting started

 1. Check out the repository